cyverse/operation-sanity/readme.md

 **Q.** Why not use personas?
 **A.** Behave-parallel doesn't have `context.execute_steps` implemented, which personas make heavy use of.
 This is also why some steps in steps.py are enormous.

+Some of the scenarios use the `@persist_browser` tag, which does not destroy browser state between scenarios (as configured in `environment.py`).

 ## To do:
 - test ssh functionality in test.feature using paramiko